 Tech Support says

 We have several products that will control them once they start coming inside.
 The first is an aerosol that can be sprayed around window frames, door frames and basically anywhere you see them.
-The Dforce Aerosol will kill them quickly but it can go on “wet” if you over spray and use too much so no need to over apply it.
+It’s odorless and water based so it won’t stain.

 Keith Schwandt says